-Explore a wide variety of techniques, from painted and printed fabrics to photo processes and from felt making to woven structures created with the aid of computer technology.
+Explore a wide variety of textile techniques, from painted and printed fabrics to photo processes, felt making and woven structures created with the aid of computer technology.

 The BFA program in art with a concentration in textiles cultivates an environment that stimulates creative and intellectual growth.